andry81-devops/github-clone-count-badge/README.md

 * `myrepo` -> `READ_STATS_TOKEN`

-> :information_source: The `myrepo--gh-stats` repository does not require a separate PAT token as long as it is owned by the same repository owner.
+> **Note** The `myrepo--gh-stats` repository does not require a separate PAT token as long as it is owned by the same repository owner.

 To generate PAT: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token